FriederikeHanssen/rnafusion/README.md

 8. Download [Fusion-report](https://github.com/Clinical-Genomics/fusion-report) DBs

 > [!WARNING]
 > References for Fusioncatcher and Arriba cannot be automatically created by the pipeline and should be downloaded from the S3 bucket or another source.
+See the [References](#references) section for more information.

 #### Main workflow